Managed Security Services for Regulated Businesses

 What is a SIEM?

-A SIEM collects signals from security tools so patterns become visible, like “impossible travel” logins or multi-step attacks.
+A SIEM collects signals from security tools so patterns become visible – like “impossible travel” logins or multi-step attacks.
+In our managed SOC provider model, the SIEM is the central nervous system that gives our analysts the full picture across your environment.

 What happens when you detect a threat?